Graduate Department of Health, Nutrition, and Food Sciences

-Chair and Professor: Griffiths; Professors: Arjmandi, Delp, Hickner, Kim, Ormsbee, Panton, Ray; Associate Professors: Rao, Salazar; Assistant Professors: Cui, Gordon, Hwang, La Favor, Machin, Nagpal, Parvatiyar, Singh, Steiner, Watso; Dietetic Internship Director: Trone; DPD Director: Farrell; Director, Institute of Sports Sciences and Medicine: Ormsbee; Teaching Faculty III: Farrell, Garber, Sehgal; Teaching Faculty II: Maier; Teaching Faculty I: Ghosh, Griffiths, Trone, Williams; Courtesy Faculty: Burkhart, Daggy, Florian; Professors Emeriti: Dorsey, Harris, Haymes, Hsieh, Toole, Sathe
+Chair: Griffiths; Professors: Arjmandi, Delp, Hickner, Kim, Ormsbee, Panton, Ray; Associate Professors: Rao, Salazar, Gordon, Singh; Assistant Professors: Cui, Hwang, La Favor, Lobene, Machin, Nagpal, Parvatiyar, Smith, Solis, Steiner, Sun, Watso; Dietetic Internship Director: Trone; DPD Director: Farrell; Director, Institute of Sports Sciences and Medicine: Ormsbee; Teaching Faculty III: Farrell, Garber, Sehgal; Teaching Faculty II: Ghosh, Griffiths, Maier; Teaching Faculty I: Trone, Williams; Courtesy Faculty: Burkhart, Daggy, Florian; Professors Emeriti: Dorsey, Harris, Haymes, Hsieh, Toole, Sathe

-The Department of Nutrition and Integrative Physiology is in a unique position nationwide to provide graduate coursework and research opportunities in human nutrition and food science, as well as in exercise physiology and sports sciences.
+The Department of Health, Nutrition, and Food Sciences (HNFS) is in a unique position nationwide to provide graduate coursework and research opportunities in human health, nutrition, and food science, as well as in exercise physiology and sports sciences.
 The combination of these respective areas of concentration within a single department facilitates integrative studies between diet and physical activity in the maintenance of health and the prevention or treatment of chronic diseases, as well as studies on the quality and safety of food.

-Two master's programs are offered in the department: 1) Food and Nutrition and 2) Exercise Physiology with majors in exercise physiology, sports nutrition, and sports sciences.
+Two master's programs are offered in the department: 1) Nutrition and Food Science 2) Exercise Physiology with majors in exercise physiology, sports nutrition, and sports sciences.
 Thesis and non-thesis options are available for the master's programs.

 The department also has a coordinated dietetic internship (DI) program which, in conjunction with the master's degree in Nutrition and Food Science or major in Sports Nutrition, provides a post-baccalaureate route for select students to become eligible to take the Registration Examination for dietitians.
 Students applying for the internship program must have completed the Didactic Program in Dietetics (DPD) requirements.

-The department has two programs leading to a Doctor of Philosophy (PhD): 1) Human Sciences with a major in nutrition and food science, and 2) Exercise Physiology.
+The department has two programs leading to a Doctor of Philosophy (PhD): 1) Nutrition and Food Science, and 2) Exercise Physiology.
 These doctoral programs are designed to enable students to achieve competency in a specialized area of human nutrition, food science, or exercise physiology and to become independent researchers with a career in academia, industry, government, or other health-related fields.

-Ongoing research in the department includes basic, clinical, and applied studies linking exercise, nutrition, food, and lifestyle modifications to human health.
+Ongoing research in the department includes basic, clinical, and applied studies linking nutrition, food, exercise, physiology, microbiome, and lifestyle modifications to human health.
 Examples include:

-1. Obesity and other metabolic disturbances utilizing in vitro, in vivo, and clinical models
+1. Obesity cardiometabolic, and neurocognitive disturbances utilizing in vitro, in vivo, and clinical models

-2. Age-associated investigations in areas of osteoporosis, sarcopenia, osteoarthritis, atherosclerosis, cancer, hypertension, and diabetes
+2. Age-associated investigations in areas of osteoporosis, sarcopenia, osteoarthritis, atherosclerosis, cancer, hypertension, diabetes, and Alzhiemer's

 3. Nutrition education and lifestyle modification interventions

-4. Food science-related lines of research, e.g., food safety, food allergy, and food quality
+4. Food science-related lines of research, e.g., food safety, food allergy, food microbiology, and food quality

 6. Effects of various exercise interventions on cardiometabolic health